jstet/docker_compose_host_hetzner/README.md

     cd terraform
     terraform init
     ```
 3. If you dont want to change the terraform script, run the teraform apply command.
-This also generates a plan that you can review before approving it.
+The also generates a plan that you can review before approving it.
+After approval the VPS will be created.
     ```
     terraform apply
     ```